manjeetgodara/Infinity-ELearning-Management-System-/README.md

 ## Development server
 Run ng serve for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

+## Backend server
+Run spring application as a spring boot app.
+Navigate to http://localhost:8000/.
+Also, make changes in the application.properties(database related things) file accordingly.

 ## Code scaffolding
 Run ng generate component component-name to generate a new component.
 You can also use ng generate directive|pipe|service|class|guard|interface|enum|module.